MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/service-level-mgt.md

 -   Completion Time

-The Resolution Time metric is used to measure the maximum length of time that incidents should take before they are resolved.
+The Resolution Time metric is used to measure the maximum length of time that incidents should take before they're resolved.
 By default, the two points in time that define Resolution Time are the start date as the date and time that each incident is created and the end date as the date and time that each incident is resolved.

-The Completion Time metric is used to measure the maximum length of time that service requests should take before they are completed.
+The Completion Time metric is used to measure the maximum length of time that service requests should take before they're completed.
 By default, the two points in time that define Completion Time are the start date as the date and time that each service request is created and the end date as the date and time that each service request is completed.

 ## Service level objectives